mattdesl/subscapes/README.md

 The resulting PNG/JPG/SVG files produced from the Subscapes algorithm (such as the images that can be downloaded from ArtBlocks) are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

-Neither of these licenses covers the core Subscapes algorithm (which is hosted on the blockchain and not present in this repository).
-This is currently to help maintain my artistic IP over the project; but I may decide to release this as well at a later point.
+Neither of these licenses covers the code for the Subscapes generative algorithm (which is hosted on the blockchain and not present in this repository).
+I've chosen not to release this yet code yet, to help maintain my artistic IP over the project.
+However, I may decide to open source all of the Subscapes code at a later point.